modin-project/modin/README.md

 </tbody>
 </table>

 The chart below summarizes the runtime speedup of replacing Modin with Pandas based on the examples above.
-The example notebooks can be located [here](examples/jupyter).
-To learn more about the speedups you could get with Modin, check out our [10 minute quickstart guide](https://modin.readthedocs.io/en/latest/getting_started/quickstart.html) to try out some examples on your own!
+The example notebooks can be found [here](examples/jupyter).
+To learn more about the speedups you could get with Modin and try out some examples on your own, check out our [10 minute quickstart guide](https://modin.readthedocs.io/en/latest/getting_started/quickstart.html) to try out some examples on your own!

 <img src="docs/img/Modin_Speedup.svg" style="display: block;margin-left: auto;margin-right: auto;" width="100%"></img>